OpenFreeEnergy/openfe/docs/guide/setup/creating_ligand_networks.rst

 Defining the Ligand Network
 ===========================
+A ligand network is a set of small molecules connected by mappings of two ligands.
+Such a network can represent a set of drug candidates derived from molecule enumeration that should be ranked by free energy calculations, in order to prioritize molecule synthesis efforts.
-A ligand network is a planning unit that we need to plan how we want to calculate the final free energy network graph.
+The ligand networks are a tool that is used to orchestrate the free energy calculations to efficiently compute a ligand ranking.
+It is of course possible to calculate all possible transformations defined by all possible mappings connecting all small molecules with a ``Maximal Network``, but usually it is much more efficient to use a network with less transformations like a ``Radial Network`` or a ``Minimimal Spanning Network``.

-A simple ligand network generation could be generally conceptualized into three steps for N ligands:
+Any ``LigandNetwork`` generation can be generally conceptualized into three steps:
-* Generate the :ref:`Atom Mappings<Creating Atom Mappings>`  of all pairwise combinations of ligands (for atom mappings see here: )
+* Generate the :ref:`Atom Mappings<Creating Atom Mappings>`  of all pairwise combinations of ligands
 * :ref:`Score all resulting Atom Mappings<Creating Atom Mappings>`
 * Build a ``LigandNetwork`` with all possible mappings directed by their scores.